Information in Storage Devices – 049063

 The course topics are at the research frontiers of this domain, so student participation is encouraged in the form of advanced reading and projects.

-Lecture 1 - 26/3: Storage features, structure of storage devices, the data placement problem, the data representation problem, random/non-random access devices.
+Lecture 1 - 25/3: Storage features, storage-device types, structure of storage devices, the data placement problem, the data representation problem.

 Recommended reading: Ch.
 16,18 Memory Systems, Jacob, Ng, Wang.